-Full-time permanent and probationary employees will receive holiday pay on the same proportional basis that their appointment bears to full-time employment.
+Full-time permanent and probationary employees will receive holiday pay on the same proportional basis that their appointment bears to full time employment.

-- F. Nothing precludes the Employer, with prior notice, from switching an employee from an alternate work schedule to a regular work schedule during the week of aholiday. - G. When a holiday falls on the employee's scheduled workday, that day will be considered the holiday. - H. Holidays that fall on the Employee's Day Off
+- FE.
+Nothing precludes the Employer, with prior notice, from switching an employee from an alternate work schedule to a regular work schedule during the week of a holiday. - FG.
+When a holiday falls on the employee's scheduled workday, that day will be considered the holiday.

+HG.
+Holidays that Ffall on the Employee's Day Off

-When a holiday falls on the employee's scheduled day off the Employer will provide an alternate day off within the workweek or, for law enforcement employees, within the twenty-eight (28) day period or, by agreement between the employee and the appointing authority or designee, the Employer will pay the employee for the number of holiday hours he or she is entitled to under the same proportional basis that their appointment bears to fulltime employment.
+When a holiday falls on the employee's scheduled day off:

+- 1. T-the Employer will-provide the employee an alternate day off within the workweek or, for law enforcement employees, within the twenty-eight (28) day period; or, - 2.
+Bby agreement between the employee and the appointing authority or designee that an alternate holiday cannot be scheduled, the Employer will pay the employee for the number of holiday hours he or shethe employee is entitled to under the same proportional basis that their appointment bears to fulltime employment.
+For a full-time employee, this equates to a maximum of eight (8) hours of holiday pay.

-- I. Holidays that fall on a Saturday or Sunday - 1.
-When a holiday falls on a Saturday, the Friday before will be the holiday. - 2.
-When a holiday falls on a Sunday, the following Monday will be the holiday. - J. The holiday for night shift employees whose schedules begin on one calendar day and ends on the next calendar day will be determined by the Employer.
-It will start either at: - 1.
-The beginning of the scheduled night shift that begins on the holiday; or - 2.
+IH.
+Holidays that Ffall on a Saturday or Sunday

+- 1. When a holiday falls on a Saturday, the Friday before will be the holiday. - 2.
+When a holiday falls on a Sunday, the following Monday will be the holiday.

+-I Holiday that Spans Two (2) Calendar Days

+The holiday for night shift employees whose schedules shift begins on one calendar day and ends on the next calendar day will be determined by the Employer.
+It will start either at:

+- 1. Tthe beginning of the scheduled night shift that begins on the holiday; or - 2.
 The beginning of the shift that precedes the calendar holiday.